netobserv/network-observability-operator/config/manifests/bases/description-ocp.md

 - Kafka (`spec.deploymentModel: KAFKA` and `spec.kafka`): when enabled, integrates the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
 Kafka can provide better scalability, resiliency and high availability ([view more details](https://www.redhat.com/en/topics/integration/what-is-apache-kafka)).
 Assumes Kafka is already deployed and a topic is created.

 - Exporters (`spec.exporters`, _experimental_) an optional list of exporters to which to send enriched flows.
 Currently only KAFKA is supported.
 This allows you to define any custom storage or processing that can read from Kafka.
-This feature is flagged as _experimental_ as it has not been thoroughly or stress tested yet, so use at your own risks.
+This feature is flagged as _experimental_ as it has not been thoroughly or stress tested yet, so use at your own risk.

 ## Further reading